Simulation-Software-Engineering/Lecture-Material/version-control/material/merge_rebase_slides.md

 <img src="https://github.com/Simulation-Software-Engineering/Lecture-Material/blob/main/version-control/material/figs/history_linear/fig.png" width=60%; style="margin-left:auto; margin-right:auto; padding-top: 25px; padding-bottom: 25px">

-- Commits are snapshots, not diffs
+- Commits are snapshots + pointer to parent, not diffs
   - But for linear history, this makes no difference
 - Each normal commit has one parent commit
   - `c05f017^` <-- `c05f017`
   - `A` = `B^` <-- `B`
   - (`^` is the same as `~1`)
+  - Pointer to parent commit goes into hash
 - `git show` gives diff of commit to parent

 ---